Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 Outsourcing video editing is a great way to save time and streamline your content production process.
 But who should you hand your editing work off to?
 Freelancers?
 Or video editing companies?

-There are several options out there, each with its own advantages and disadvantages.
+There are several common ways to hire a video editor, each with its own advantages and disadvantages.

 Which is the best fit in your particular case?
 What does it depend on?

-To help you decide, here are five central questions you need to answer.
+To help you decide, here are 5 central questions you need anwered: speed, availability, quality, customer service, and cost.

 Speed: What's the turnaround time?